Tiramisu means “pick me up” in Italian, referring to the two caffeine ingredients espresso and cocoa.

 In a shallow and wide bowl (wide enough to fit the eggplant slices horizontally) beat the 2 eggs, flour and water.
 Heat the oil in a skillet to medium heat (no smoke).
 Coat the eggplant slices in the egg mixture and sauté both sides until golden brown.
 This will take several rounds in the skillet to get all the slices sautéed, so just stack them up on a plate as they accumulate.

 In a deep casserole dish place a thin layer of tomato sauce.
 Then make multiple layers of 1) eggplant, 2) tomato sauce 3) sprinkled Parmesan cheese, and 4) sprinkled mozzarella cheese, until all the eggplant is used.

-Bake at 350°F for 30 minutes uncovered and 10 minutes covered with foil or casserole lid if available.
-Cool for 5-10 minutes, slice and serve hot.
+Bake at 350 degrees for 30 minutes uncovered and 10 minutes covered with foil or casserole lid if available.
+Cool for 5 to 10 minutes, slice and serve hot.

 “Once when I was sick, my karate friend, Angela, brought me some food.
 She’s a fantastic cook.
 There was pork tenderloin, broccoli, and this amazing risotto.
 I believe this is the recipe she said she used.” – April Ferre

 Course: Main Courses – Pasta & RIce, Side Dishes – Rice & Beans

 14 1/2OuncesChicken Broth